 Please be aware that the most important part of a PhD applicant’s application is his or her own project description.
 The project description must explain the research the applicant propose to conduct within the larger project.
 This is why the applicants must always write their own project description and not just refer to the overall project.

-Draft for the call (form) incl. proof of funding: 1 August
+| Draft for the call (form) incl. proof of funding: | 1 December 2025 | 2 March 2026 | 29 June 2026 | 21 September 2026 |

-* Non-Danish candidates
+Non-Danish candidates

 * Summer holiday

-If the PhD student is going to start during the summer (July/August) please make sure that there are people present at the department
+If there is a good reason for the PhD student to start during the summer (July/August) please make sure that there are people present at the department so that the PhD student is not left alone for 1-2 months after enrolment start.

 All applicants for both the open calls and the specific calls must follow the admission requirements stipulated on the Graduate School’s website when the advertisement of the call and the reception of applications lies at the Graduate School, Arts.
 Please see "How to apply" and "English language requirements".